lunfardo314/proxima/README.md

 In the proposed architecture, participants do not need knowledge of the global state of the system or the total order of ledger updates.
-The setup allows to achieve high throughput and scalability alongside with low transaction costs, while preserving key aspects of decentralization, open participation, and asynchronicity found in Bitcoin and other proof-of-work blockchains, but without huge energy consumption.
+The setup allows to achieve high throughput and scalability alongside with low transaction costs, while preserving key aspects of decentralization, open participation, and asynchronicity found in Bitcoin and other proof-of-work blockchains, but without unreasonable energy consumption.

 Sybil protection is achieved similarly to proof-of-stake blockchains, using tokens native to the ledger, yet the architecture operates in a leaderless manner without block proposers and committee selection.